 Set in the early 20th century as war once again looms on Europe’s horizon, Appleland Story takes place in a fictional, idyllic mountain country called Appleland.
 We follow the life of a young pickpocket, a boy named Ver, who in his thieving escapades accidentally uncovers an attempt of mysterious foreigners to kidnap a young girl.
 Even worse, this girl is but the first step in a plot that could cost Appleland its independence.

-It’s an adventure movie, as Ver and his companions set out to prevent the plot, which takes them deep underground and into the very skies.
+Appleland Story plays out as an adventure movie.
+Ver and his companions set out to prevent the plot, which takes them deep underground and into the very skies.
 Action scenes help keep up the excitement and I found myself much enjoying the slightly-fictionalized historical setting.
 It has the characters to make it work, even if it isn’t quite up to Indiana Jones standards.

 #9 Comet in Moominland (1992)

 I have never seen The Moomins as a youngling.
-My first encounter with them was while visiting Norway, where a friend told me you get all sorts of Moomin merchandise if you donate blood.
-That is what got me curious and this movie seemed like a great first step into the popular franchise.
-I expected some happy-go-lucky kids movie and got something else entirely.
+My first encounter with them was while visiting Norway, where a friend told me that you get all sorts of Moomin merchandise if you donate blood.
+That is what got me curious about the franchise, so I decided to get started with this movie.
+It… defied all my expectations.

 The Moomin world appears fun and lively enough, but this movie distinctly is not.
 After a brief introduction to the relevant cast members, including the Moomin family themselves, a prophet arrives at their door, foretelling that a comet will strike the land and wipe out all life.
 And the old man was not kidding.
-Much of the movie involves Moomintroll going on a journey to find an observatory where he hopes to learn more of the comet, along with his friends My, Sniff, and new allies found as they go.
+Moomin goes on a journey to find an observatory, where he hopes to learn more of the comet.
+He makes new friends along the way and together they overcome many dangers.

 It’s another delightful adventure movie, but one with a very serious threat in the form of the incoming comet.
 Comet in Moominland doesn’t play nice for the benefit of young viewers, as the latter part feels very much like an apocalypse movie.
 It’s atmospheric and really makes you wonder, even worry, how it will all go.
 At the same time, it does a great job introducing and endearing the characters from the show.
 In fact, I kinda want to go and see the rest now that I am invested in the characters.